mitmproxy/android-unpinner/README.md

 See `android-unpinner --help` for usage details.

-You can download APKs from the internet, for example manually from [apkpure.com](https://apkpure.com/) or automatically using [apkeep](https://github.com/EFForg/apkeep).
+You can pull APKs from your device using `android-unpinner list-packages` and `android-unpinner get-apk`.
-Alternatively, you can [pull APKs from your device using adb](https://stackoverflow.com/a/18003462/934719).
-A copy of `adb` is available in `android_unpinner/vendor/platform_tools`.
+Alternatively, you can download APKs from the internet, for example manually from [apkpure.com](https://apkpure.com/) or automatically using [apkeep](https://github.com/EFForg/apkeep).

 ## Comparison